diagrams/diagrams-doc/doc/manual.rst

-`Traced` is defined in `Diagrams.Core.Trace`:mod:, and plays a similar role as `Enveloped`.  `Traced` types have an associated `Trace`, which is like an embedded ray tracer that can be used to find points on the boundary of an object.
+`Traced` is defined in `Diagrams.Core.Trace`:mod:, and plays a similar role as `Enveloped`.  `Traced` types have an associated `Trace`, which is like an embedded ray tracer that can be used to find points on edges of an object.

 .. class:: lhs